mwang87/MassQueryLanguage_Documentation/docs/index.md

 #### MS2NL

-Looking for a neutral loss from precursor in the MS2 spectrum
+Looking for a neutral loss from precursor m/z in the MS2 spectrum.
+For example, if a molecule has a precursor m/z of 500, and you are searching for an MS2NL of 16, it will look for a peak appearing at 500 - 16 = 484 m/z.

 ### Qualifiers